 The Motor Ombudsman is a certified alternative dispute resolution provider who can assist with disputes that arise between consumers and Code-accredited businesses.

-More information on our service can be found in our consumer guide.
+More information on our service can be found in our Customer Guide.

 Where Do I Start?